matuzalemmuller/tcc-engtelecom/gcp/README.md

 Note: this pod can and will be assigned to any node automatically.

 ---
+## Install WordPress chart and use Rook volume & bucket to store files

 ### Create Storage Class

 Deploy storage class: